 Learn how to say "used to do" in Mandarin Chinese.
 In the video around 2:07 - 2:46, I made a mistake in typing on "Learnt."
 It was "Xue2," sorry about that.

 Starting the day off right is very important, no matter what country you're in.
 So, learning the local words for "good morning" and such will help the rest of the day flow.
 If you're in China (or visiting soon), this video will help you learn to say "good morning" in Mandarin Chinese, along with other words at a hotel breakfast buffet setting.
 You'll also learn the words you'll need to order the breakfast dishes of your choice, including bacon and eggs, naturally!

 Hallo zusammen!
 That means, "hello everybody" in German.
 In this language instructional, learn how to say "hello everybody" and "goodbye" in German and three different Chinese dialects: Mandarine, Cantonese & Shanghaine.

 Watch this Chinese video tutorial and learn the useful question "What's your schedule this week?" with your Mandarin teacher Benny.
 Learn to correctly pronounce the phrase and how to use it in a phrase and out in the real world.
 Sharpen your Chinese speaking skills.

 Benny teaches you some Mandarin Chinese words and phrases to use at the salon or barber shop when getting a haircut.

-Watch this Chinese language tutorial video and learn useful vocabulary dealing with sports in honor of the Beijing 2008 Olympics.
-Learn how to correctly pronounce the words and how to use them.
-Sharpen your Chinese language skills.
+Watch this instructional Chinese video and learn the useful phrase "Can you help me?" with your Mandarin teacher Benny.
+Learn to correctly pronounce the phrase and how to use it in a phrase and out in the real world.
+Improve your Chinese language speaking skills.